gma/tmux-fuzzy-launcher/README.md

 In future you can update to the latest version with `git pull`.

-If you don't fancy any of that git stuff, this manual approach is also available:
+If you don't fancy any of that git stuff, this manual approach will do it:

     curl -O https://raw.githubusercontent.com/gma/tmux-fuzzy-launcher/main/tm
     chmod +x tm